 SMART COLLEGE GRADUATE: "ok.. well as a college graduate, if I came in as an Officer, wouldn't I come in as a 2LT (Second Lieutenant)... or, eh.. the equivalent of 11 RANKS HIGHER than the rank of E4 you were trying to sell me just a moment ago?"

 In 2016, that's a difference of $1,400-a-month in base pay alone!
 As a brand spanking new, wet behind the ears 2LT, wouldn't my base pay alone roughly be the same as an E5 (Sergeant), who's weathered 2 tours in Iraq, 1 tour in Afghanistan, 6mos in Qatar, and has **10 years** of military service?
 That's over $30,000 difference in pay in only 24 months.
 Looking at the pay chart, I see my first and subsequent enlisted raises equate to a mere few hundred dollars more per month, while If I go the officer route, my raises equate to roughly $1,000 or more money per month...
-So basically, using basic math, we're talking about a difference in pay so great that it equals being to pay cash for Law School, Medical School, or college tuition for two kids at a state school without the need for grants or student loans... but you're trying to sell me on enlisting as an E4?"
+So basically, using basic math, we're talking about a difference in pay so great that it equals being able to pay cash for Law School, Medical School, or college tuition for two kids at a state school without the need for grants or student loans... but you're trying to sell me on enlisting as an E4?" ** OBVIOUSLY ** law and med school are financially daunting - my point is that using straight-line math, one could save a lot via the officer route.
+No?
+Ok, chew on this reality-- more than just a few DUAL MILITARY (married) officers will use one spouse's pay to live off of, and the others to pay off student loans.
+More than a few have had a very low monetary hit when opting for med school.
+You can't come close to doing that in the same way on an enlisted pay check.

 See what I'm getting at?
 I've been saying it for years, and you can quote me: "Education usually trumps experience.." <~~~~ say that to yourself over and over again for the rest of the day... re-read that quote 10 times.